SoftHu/tos_avg/En/Leon.md

 Start -->1775551896511372[<b>Speaker 👉 Leon:</b>
 \nHappy carp festival you two.]
 Start -->1775551896511376[<b>Speaker 👉 Leon:</b>
-\nYui should be proud of this celebration.
+\n&lbrace;npc.4209&rbrace; should be proud of this celebration.
 Do enjoy yourselves!]
 Start -->1775551896511380[<b>Speaker 👉 Leon:</b>
-\nSo nice of you and Kon to visit the temple.
+\nSo nice of you and &lbrace;npc.4101&rbrace; to visit the &lbrace;location.21&rbrace;.
 I'm sure Inari smiles upon you both.]
 Start -->1775551896511384[<b>Speaker 👉 Leon:</b>
 \nI maintain a strict schedule every day.
 Routine frees the mind to roam.]
 Start -->1775551896511388[<b>Speaker 👉 Leon:</b>
 \n-]
 Start -->1775551896511392[<b>Speaker 👉 Leon:</b>
-\nI have to clean the Chozu-ya often... don't want the water getting scummy!]
+\nI have to clean the chozu-ya often... don't want the water getting scummy!]
 Start -->1775551896511396[<b>Speaker 👉 Leon:</b>
 \nHave you asked the blessing rock for a blessing?
 I've been all around the world, but this rock here gives the best blessings.]
 Start -->1775551896511400[<b>Speaker 👉 Leon:</b>